palle-k/DL4S/README.md

 #### Second derivatives

 The operations used during backpropagation are themselves differentiable.
-Therefore, second derivatives (diagonal of Hessian) can be computed by computing the gradient of the gradient.
+Therefore, second derivatives can be computed by computing the gradient of the gradient.

 When higher order derivatives are required, the compute graph of the backwards pass has to be explicitly retained.
-Otherwise it will be automatically discarded.
 ```swift
 let t = Tensor<Float, CPU>([1,2,3,4], requiresGradient: true)